eduMFA/eduMFA/doc/faq/performance.rst

 Config caching
 ~~~~~~~~~~~~~~

-Starting with eduMFA 2.15 eduMFA uses a Cache per instance and process to
+eduMFA uses a Cache per instance and process to
 cache system configuration, resolver, realm and policies.

 As the configuration might have been changed in the database by another process